FACULTY, ACCOMPANISTS & STAFF

 Artistic & Executive Director

 Maliwan (Molly) Diemer began her dance training in Columbus, Ohio at the age of three.
 She continued her studies with RAD certified teacher, Ng Siew Fong while her family lived abroad.
-Ballet became her passion and by the age of thirteen Molly had been invited to study and perform with Indiana University's Ballet Theater, where she trained with Violette Verdy, Jean-Pierre Bonnefoux, Patricia McBride, Jacques and Virginia Cesbron, Leslie Peck and Doricha Sales, along with notable guest choreographers and directors.
+Ballet became her passion and by the age of thirteen Molly had been invited to study and perform with Indiana University's Ballet Theater, where she trained with Violette Verdy, Jean-Pierre Bonnefoux, Patricia McBride, Jacques and Virginia Cesbron, Leslie Peck and Doricha Sales, along with notable guest choreographers, teachers and artistic directors.

 A long time instructor for Indiana University's Pre-College Ballet Program, she also spent a year as Associate Instructor for the African American Dance Company under the direction of Iris Rosa.
 Molly served on faculty at Chicago's first public arts high school, The Chicago High School for the Arts for nine years.
-She was also on faculty at the Lou Conte Dance Studio from 2005 until its closure in 2020.
-Molly is a guest instructor for Empower Dance Company and has been a guest coach and teacher for the University of Chicago's UBallet.
-She has taught for the Joffrey Academy of Dance and has taught company class for DanceWorks Chicago and Deeply Rooted Dance Theater.
+She was formerly on faculty at the Lou Conte Dance Studio from 2005 until its closure in 2020 and at the Joffrey Academy of Dance.
+Molly is currently on faculty at Visceral Dance Center and is a guest instructor for Empower Dance Company.
+She has been a guest coach and teacher for the University of Chicago's UBallet and has taught company class for DanceWorks Chicago, Deeply Rooted Dance Theater and Visceral Dance Chicago.

 With her husband, Matt, Molly competed professionally as a ballroom dancer.
 She is a 2-time U.S. National Rising Star Smooth finalist and a U.S. National 10-Dance finalist and has won Professional Rising Star and Open events across the country in Smooth, Latin and Standard.

 She holds a M.A. in Arts Administration and a B.S.O.F. in Ballet and Political Science, magna cum laude, both from Indiana University.

 Molly joined CBA in 2007 as Performance Project Director.
-She is thrilled to step into her new role as Artistic and Executive Director beginning with the 2020-21 school year.
+She was honored to begin her new role as Artistic and Executive Director in August of 2020.